kayla-manning/election-analysis-2020/posts/final.md

 | PA    |              0.7142857 |
 | WI    |              0.7142857 |

 In the leave-one-out validation for 2016, the model misclassified 6 states: FL, OH, NC, MI, PA, and WI.
 [FiveThirtyEight](https://projects.fivethirtyeight.com/2016-election-forecast/)'s 2016 forecast correctly predicted OH but misclassified the remaining five of those six states.
-Fortunately, this model for 2020 includes the 2016 data and, in theory, should adjust for some of the previous pitfalls.
-Also, the misses in 2016 may have been in part due to bad polling numbers.
+[Inaccurate polling numbers](https://www.nytimes.com/2017/05/31/upshot/a-2016-review-why-key-state-polls-were-wrong-about-trump.html) likely played a role in the misses for 2016.
 For the 2020 prediction, I aim to combat this by applying a weighting scheme that favors high-quality pollsters over less reliable sources.[^survey-monkey]

 ### 2020 Prediction